fluid-project/infusion-docs/src/documents/TextfieldStepperAPI.md

         <tr>
             <th>Description</th>
             <td>
                 Instantiates the Textfield Stepper component.
-Connects a a textfield and a pair of increment/decrement buttons to set a value.
+Connects a textfield and a pair of increment/decrement buttons to set a value.
 Entries are restricted to numbers within a given range.
             </td>
         </tr>
         <tr>